arkivanov/Essenty/README.md

 ## StateKeeper

-When writing common code targeting Android, it might be required to preserve some data over Android configuration changes or process death.
+When writing common code targeting Android, it might be required to preserve some data over process death or Android configuration changes.
 For this purpose, Essenty provides the `StateKeeper` API, which is inspired by the AndroidX [SavedStateHandle](https://developer.android.com/reference/androidx/lifecycle/SavedStateHandle).

 ### Setup